Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 2. Healthy fats: Chia seeds, flaxseeds, or nut butter.

-3. Fibre/micronutrients: Spinach, kale, or a fibre supplement.
+3. Fibre and micronutrients: Spinach, kale, or a fibre supplement.

-The goal is to provide a comprehensive mix of macronutrients for sustained energy, not just protein.
+The goal is to provide a comprehensive mix of nutrients for sustained energy, not just protein.

 Choosing a protein shake for breakfast is a simple, effective, and convenient way to ensure you start your day correctly.
 It's far better for your goals than skipping the meal altogether or relying on worse alternatives like pastries or high-sugar cereals.

 A high-protein breakfast supports appetite control, muscle maintenance, and provides sustained energy throughout the day.
-With a vast range of protein powders available, from classic whey to vegan alternatives, it's easy to find the perfect blend to suit your needs.
-Try experimenting with added fruits, spinach or seeds to create your perfect morning shake.
+With a vast range of protein powders available — from classic whey and isolate to whey and collagen blends and vegan alternatives — it's easy to find the right option for your needs.
+Try experimenting with added fruits, spinach, or seeds to create your perfect morning shake.

 Our articles should be used for informational and educational purposes only and are not intended to be taken as medical advice.
 If you're concerned, consult a health professional before taking dietary supplements or introducing any major changes to your diet.